Measuring our self-worth by the number that is our net worth is toxic. The good thing is that it can be unlearned. Read on to find out how.

 Assets – Liabilities = Net Worth

 If you have a lot of debt, you could either have a low net worth or even a negative net worth.
 A positive net worth means that your assets outweigh or outperform your liabilities.
-For clarity on defining assets, liabilities, and even how to calculate your net worth, read our full blog piece here.
+Check out this blog post to learn how to calculate your net worth.

 Why It’s Hard To Balance Self-Worth With Net Worth

 If you’re new to the Yo Quiero Dinero Podcast platform, know this: our dinero talk is closely tied to mindset and perception of self.
 AKA self-worth.

 Why this matters for a personal finance podcast like ours has to do with the communities we serve.
 Many of our guests are first generation wealth-builders, and have not been raised with the belief and environment that wealth is something for them.
 Our environment, after all, is one of the top contributors of our sense of self-worth.
 First-generation wealth-builders can sometimes fall into a low sense of self-worth when it comes to abundance, meaning a belief that they do not belong in the wealth-building space (this is called imposter syndrome).

 In this scenario, we can see how self-worth impacts our net worth: if we continue thinking we do not belong in wealth-building spaces, we will miss out on opportunities like financial education, financial planning, and investing, the last of which is the ultimate bridge for wealth inequality.
 So while this is true, how do we prevent a toxic relationship between our self-worth and net worth?